Part of Discover London with Georgina series

 In the heart of the financial district of London stands a 61 meters, (202 feet) Doric column, simply known as Monument.

-The Monument is an important landmark because it acts as a permanent reminder to the Great Fire of London in 1666 and the rebuilding of London from its ashes.
-It was built between 1671 and 1677.
+The Monument is an important landmark in London.
+It is a permanent reminder to the Great Fire of London in 1666 and the rebuilding of London from its ashes.
+The Monument was built between 1671 and 1677.

 The Great Fire of London and Monument